-- 1. Tune to the desired station. - 2.
-Push the desired select button for more

-- than 3 seconds.
-For example, in the diagram ch2 is to be memorized.
-The radio mutes when the select button is pushed.) - The indicator, ch2, then illuminates in the display and the sound resumes.
-Memorizing is now complete. - Other buttons can be set in the same manner.
+- 1. Push to select AM, FM1, or FM2.
+The selected band illuminates in the display. - 2.
+Tune to the desired station. - 3.
+Push the desired station select button for more than 3 seconds.
+For example, in the illustrations ch2 is to be memorized.
+The radio mutes when the select button is pushed. - 4.
+The indicator, ch2, then illuminates in the display and the sound resumes.
+Memorizing is now complete. - 5.
+Other station select buttons can be set in the same manner.